openstack/nova/doc/source/admin/remote-console-access.rst

 :program:`nova-novncproxy` service and the :program:`nova-compute` service.
 Most options are defined in the :oslo.config:group:`vnc` group.

-The :program:`nova-novncproxy` service accepts the following options.
+The :program:`nova-novncproxy` service accepts the following options:

 - :oslo.config:option:`daemon`
 - :oslo.config:option:`ssl_only`